gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ## Concept of a "Shoot"

 A shoot is just another Kubernetes resource.
-Gardener components watch it and act upon changes (e.g. creation).
+Gardener components watch it and act upon changes (e.g., creation).
 It comes with reasonable default settings but also allows fine-tuned configuration.
 And on top of it, you get a status providing health information, information about ongoing operations, and so on.

 Luckily there is a dashboard to get started.